Introduction

 -

-Organic Mandya continues to guide farmers across India to adopt profitable, earth-friendly practices that restore both livelihoods and landscapes.
+Organic Mandya continues to encourage farmers to adopt eco-friendly methods that benefit both the environment and rural communities.

 FAQs

-3. How long does it take for sponge gourd to start producing fruit?
+3. How long does sponge gourd take to produce fruits?

-4. Can sponge gourd farming be done in small spaces?
+4. Can sponge gourd be grown in small spaces?